-1) Every baby has their own little personality – and your newborn photographer knows this!
+1) Every baby has its own little personality – and your newborn photographer knows this!
 Some like to be held, some to be wrapped.
 Some are more “bendy” than others.
-Some will fit in a certain bowl or bucket and some won’t.
-Most newborn photographers over plan for their little models.
+Some will fit in a particular bowl or bucket, and some won’t—most newborn photographers over plan for their little models.
 Your baby’s comfort, happiness and safety are the most important thing during the session.
-Around two weeks babies start to be more aware of their surroundings.
+Around two weeks, babies start to be more aware of their surroundings.
 They “uncurl” and want to stretch and see the world.
-They also may start to get some baby acne and flaky skin.
+They also may begin to get some baby acne and flaky skin.
 This is why most newborn photographers like to see them within the first two weeks.
 To make this happen, it’s best to book your session before your due date so we can hold a spot for you around that date.
-Then when your new little bundle arrives, we choose an actual day and time that works with your older kids nap schedule and your husband’s work schedule.
-With that said, there is NEVER a “bad” time or a “too late” time do a session.
+Then when your new little bundle arrives, we choose an actual day and time that works with your older kid’s nap schedule and your husband’s work schedule.
+With that said, there is NEVER a “bad” time or a “too late” time to do a session.

 2) Your baby already knows you and wants to EAT!
 Newborns can smell their mamas, and when they smell them, they want to chow down!
-This is a marvelous trait in a newborn but sometimes causes them not to be able to settle for someone else or they may try to root around on you every time you hold them.
+This is a marvelous trait in a newborn but sometimes causes them not to settle for someone else, or they may try to root around on you every time you hold them.
 This is all normal and expected!
-We have some tricks up our sleeves (white noise, shushing, paci, etc.) and we will ALWAYS welcome a feeding if baby needs it!
+We have some tricks up our sleeves (white noise, shushing, paci, etc.), and we will ALWAYS welcome a feeding if baby needs it!

-3) Your baby will pee and poop on someone or something during the session – and they will probably cry as well.
+3) Your baby might pee or poop on someone or something during the session – and they will probably cry as well.
 This is part of having a newborn with no diaper on and being, well, a newborn!
 Please don’t worry about any of our props, blankets (or even us!).
-They all get washed anyway, and we are constantly replacing the worn out ones.
-All of these things are part of the day to day life of a newborn photographer.
+They all get washed anyway, and we are constantly replacing the worn-out ones.
+All of these things are part of the day-to-day life of a newborn photographer.
 We don’t get flustered, and we don’t want you to, either.

 9) We love Pinterest for ideas as much as the next creative soul.
-But, we want to capture you and your baby in a way that is unique!
+But, we want to capture you and your baby in a unique way!
 Trust us to create extraordinary images that tell a story about you and your family.
-If you have something special you want to include, let us know beforehand so we can bring the right color accessories to go with it.
-We are also very in tune to the amount of time your baby is comfortable for and will adjust or call it a day if/when we feel like baby has had enough (we have our own “mom” instincts just like you!).
+If you have something special you want to include, let us know beforehand to bring the right color accessories to go with it.
+We are also very in tune with the amount of time your baby is comfortable for and will adjust or call it a day if/when we feel like baby has had enough (we have our own “mom” instincts just like you!).

 Most of all, relax as best you can and enjoy your session!
 Marvel at the little miracle that you’ve created and leave it up to your newborn photographer to capture the memories of those first few days for you.

 I’d love to be your newborn photographer!
 Be sure to check out my galleries and info pages to see if we are a fit.
-I usually book a few weeks to months out so be sure to touch base as soon as you know you are interested in a session.
+I usually book a few weeks to months out…be sure to touch base as soon as you know you are interested in a session.